coq-community/hydra-battles/README.md

 -  src/Epsilon0/*.v
 	- Data types for representing ordinals less than epsilon0 in Cantor normal form
 	- The _Ketonen-Solovay machinery_: canonical sequences, accessibility, paths inside epsilon0
-	- Representation of some hierachies of fast growing functions
+	- Representation of some hierarchies of fast growing functions

 - src/Schutte/*.v
      - An axiomatization of countable ordinals, after Kurt Schütte.
 It is intended to be a reference for the data types considered in src/Epsilon0.